trevoro/trevoro.net/_posts/2013-08-15-retooling-the-web.md

 or that a BaaS provides.

 Because of how they work, Single-page apps encourage & enable you to think in clear terms of 'Storage' and 'Client'.
-Those developers wont ever need to touch the backend, or the API - just consume it.
+Those developers won't ever need to touch the backend, or the API - just consume it.

 ### The Client Server Web

 As the distinction between Client and Server continues, we'll end up with two sets of specialized developers: Those focused on the backend, and those focused on the client.
-A __client focused__ web app developer probably wont need or recognize many of the existing tools and services.
+A __client focused__ web app developer probably won't need or recognize many of the existing tools and services.
 An [entirely new set of tools](http://yeoman.io/) have already been created focused _specifically on modern_ web apps.